kgisl/pythonFDP/docs/ThinkPython2.md

 these inconsistencies might cause problems.

 For most systems, there are applications to convert from one format to another.
-You can find them (and read more about this issue) athttp://en.wikipedia.org/wiki/Newline.
+You can find them (and read more about this issue) at http://en.wikipedia.org/wiki/Newline .
 Or, of course, you could write one yourself.

 ### 14.11 Glossary